The Word was the Creator in Genesis 1

 From the Onkelos Targum, we read:

-“And Jacob vowed a vow, saying, “if the Word of YHVH will be my support, and will keep me in the way that I go, and will give me bread to eat, and raiment to put on, so that I again come to my father’s house in peace; then the Word of YHVH be my God.”
+“And Jacob vowed a vow, saying, “if the Word of YHVH will be my HELP, and will keep me in the way that I go, and will give me bread to eat, and raiment to put on, so that I again come to my father’s house in peace; then the Word of YHVH be my God.”
 (Genesis 28:20,21)

 The Targums called “the Word” the Helper of Israel in the Old Testament.
 So, before Jesus left His disciples, He said: “I will pray the Father and He will send you another Helper” (John 14:16).

 In the Pseudo Jonathan Ben Uziel Targum we read:

 “At the door of the tabernacle of ordinance before the Lord; where I will appoint My Word to (meet) you there, to speak with you there.”
 (Exodus 29:42, 30:36, 33:9, Leviticus 1:1, Numbers 17:4)

 The Word was the God of Jacob.
 In Acts Chapter 7, Stephen told us that Solomon made a house for the God of Jacob, but the Most High does not dwell in a house made by human hands.